avishail/annoyatron/README.md

 ## How to install?

+If you want to install it on your friend's Chrome, you can get it from the store: https://chrome.google.com/webstore/detail/annoyatron/aidikdpegckihbiaoiipjaamonflhnlb/

+If you want to play with the code yourslef:

 1. Clone the repo
 2. On chrome, go to chrome://extensions/
 3. On the top right side, turn on `Developer mode`